SUNW4VE/ChromaFire/README.md

 - ChromaFire breaks when toggle bind is set to a mouse click button.
 Currently, there is error handling to prevent users from setting it that way
-- ChromaFire sleep interval for one weapon category can "creep" into another weapon category, causing the latter to not fire when ready
+- If over 500ms, ChromaFire sleep interval for one weapon category can "creep" into another weapon category, causing the latter to not fire when ready
 - ChromaFire only functions properly with weapons that have a center dot with their crosshair.
 This is how the program detects enemies by nature and I am not planning to fix this